razashoeb840/MediPulse/README.md

 ## 🤝 Contribution

 This project is currently maintained as an academic/portfolio project.
-For feedback or suggestions, please refer to the repository owner.

 ---